Starting a new business? Get 40% off our accountancy services for 3 months! 😎

 Some people work for an employer as well as being self-employed during the same tax year.
 Unlike income tax which looks at all of your income during a tax year, National Insurance is broken down into how you earn the money, so you might pay different types of NI on each source of income.

-• Depending on how much you earn, you’ll pay Class 2 and Class 4 NI on the profits which you make from being self-employed.
+• Depending on how much you earn, you’ll pay Class 4 NI on the profits which you make from being self-employed.
 You’ll usually pay this through Self Assessment.

 • Your employer will deduct Class 1 (Primary) NI from your wages before they pay you.
 They won’t know about your self-employed National Insurance unless you tell them.